-The Employer will prepare and provide to the Union once every six months an up-to-date seniority list containing the following information pertaining to its regular employees:
+The Employer will prepare and provide to the Union once every six months, in January and July an up-to-date seniority list containing the following information for all employees:

-- (1) employee's name;
+- (a) employee's name;

-- (2) employee's seniority;
+- (b) employee's seniority;

-- (3) employee's current classification;
+- (c) employee's current classification;

-- (4) employee's rate of pay.
+- (d) employee's rate of pay;

+- (e) employee's status (per Article 2.1 Employees);

+- (f) employee's continuous service date.

 This seniority list, except rate of pay, will be posted by the Employer at all worksites for 30 days.
-Any objection to the accuracy of the information contained therein must be submitted in writing to the Employer during the said posting period.
+Any objection to the accuracy of the seniority or continuous service date information contained therein must be submitted in writing to the Employer during the said posting period.
 Thereafter, the posted list will be deemed to be valid and correct for all purposes for the duration of that posting period.